S’mores Bundt Cake

-- Preheat the oven to 350 °F. Grease and flour a bundt pan.
+- Preheat the oven to 350 °F. Grease and flour a 12-cup metal bundt pan.

-- Using an electric mixer, beat together the eggs, oil, milk, and vanilla.
+- Make the graham cracker cake batter.
+Using an electric mixer, beat together the eggs, oil, milk, and vanilla.
 Add in the sugar.
 Slowly add in the flour, graham cracker crumbs, baking powder, and salt.
-Continue to beat until ingredients are fully incorporated and smooth.
+Continue to beat until the ingredients are fully incorporated and smooth.
 Add in the chocolate chips and mix until evenly dispersed.

-- Pour batter into the prepared bundt pan.
-Bake 50 minutes, or until a tester inserted into the cake comes out clean and the cake springs back gently when pressed with a finger.
-Cool cake in the pan for 10 minutes, then invert cake onto a wire rack to cool completely.
+- Bake the cake.
+Pour batter into the prepared bundt pan.
+Bake for 50 minutes, or until a tester inserted into the cake comes out clean and the cake springs back gently when pressed with a finger.
+Cool the cake in the pan for 10 minutes, then invert the cake onto a wire rack to cool completely.

-- To make the chocolate ganache, chop the chocolate and place it in a heat-save bowl.
-Heat the heavy cream in a small saucepan or the microwave until simmering.
+- Make the chocolate ganache.
+Chop the chocolate and place it in a heat-safe bowl.
+Heat the heavy cream in a small saucepan or in the microwave until simmering.
 Pour over the chocolate, allow the mixture to sit for 5 minutes, then whisk until smooth.
 Allow the ganache to cool for an additional 5 to 10 minutes, then pour over the cake.
 Refrigerate the cake for 30-45 minutes, until the chocolate ganache has set.

-- To make the marshmallow frosting, combine the egg white, sugar, cream of tartar, and vanilla in a mixing bowl set over a pot with a few inches of simmering water.
+- Make the marshmallow frosting.
+Combine the egg white, sugar, cream of tartar, and vanilla in a mixing bowl set over a pot with a few inches of simmering water.
 (If you are using a stand mixer, you can do this right in your stand mixer bowl.)
-Whisk by hand until the egg white mixture reaches 160 °F. Remove the bowl from the heat and whisk using an electric mixture on high until stiff peaks form, 10 to 12 minutes.
+Whisk by hand until the egg white mixture reaches 175 °F. Remove the bowl from the heat and whisk using an electric mixture on high until stiff peaks form, 5 to 6 minutes.

-- Use a spoon to spread the marshmallow frosting over the cooled ganache.
+- Decorate the cake.
+Use a spoon to spread the marshmallow frosting over the cooled ganache.
 Use a kitchen torch to toast the frosting until browned.